Mahendra114027/SX-PLUGIN/README.md

 # SX-PLUGIN
-This is a wordpress plugin used to popup a subscription js file .
+This is a wordpress plugin used to popup a subscribed js file .

 ## Screenshot
 ![alt tag](images/icon2.png)